 The sounds of Italy are also contributed by the trio …e la luna?, which won the musica vitale music award in 2002.
-The music, canzoni italiane, is presented in the original adaptations and a small ensemble with a special expression: the singer Eva Spagna is born in Florence and has the originals so to speak in her blood, the musical foundation comes from Holger Schliestedt on guitar and Martin Klenk changes between cello and saxophone.
+The music, canzoni italiane, is presented in the original adaptations and a small ensemble with a special expression: the singer Eva Spagna is born in Florence and has the originals so to speak in her blood, the musical foundation comes from Holger Schliestedt on guitar and Andreas Henza on the double bass.

 Place of performance: At Maulbeerallee below the Orangerie Palace

 Joe Löhrmann has his self-constructed mobile piano always with him – all over the world, if necessary also in the middle of a forest or on an open meadow.
 He always surprises with My Travelling Piano playing piano music in the open air and enthused the visitors to Schlössernacht with his impressive nature concerts already last year.
 As a magnet for the audience of Potsdamer Schlössernacht he will again contribute very special emotional moments this summer.